 3- Administrators and Data in High School Counseling Small Groups

 Administrators want to see the data behind small group counseling.
 I love using this Small Group Data Spreadsheet to speak in numbers to administrators to show that what I’m doing is effective or to show what I have learned in serving our students.

 Data can speak so highly to your school counseling program!
 It not only educates others but also informs your next steps moving forward in the services you plan to provide to your students.

 When all is said and done, I summarize this quantitative and qualitative data and send it to administrators and teachers.
-I also compile the information into an easy-to-read table or infographic and share it at the next school counseling advisory committee meeting.
+I also compile the information into an easy-to-read table or infographic and share it at the next school counseling advisory council meeting.